AGnarlyNarwhal/cse360_webapp/README.md

 # edit the nginx configuration file
 $ vim /etc/nginx/sites-available/cse360_webapp
 ```
 In that last part, you'll put the text below into your configuraton file.
 We can't just give you the file since you won't have write permissions in that directory, and you'll have to create the file yourself to edit it, which mean's you'll be copying and pasting anyway.
-The only thing you need to change is the directory to the project before the 'root' variable.
+The only thing you need to change is the directory to the project before the 'root' variable, which will be unique to your system.

 ```
 # define an upstream server named gunicorn on localhost port 8000